FriendsOfTYPO3/tt_address/Documentation/Tutorials/Linkhandler.rst

 browser in the backend.
 See
 :ref:`Setting page TSconfig <t3tsconfig:setting-page-tsconfig>`.

-For all available options see :ref:`linkhandler-pagetsconfig`.
+For all available options see :ref:`t3coreapi:linkhandler-pagetsconfig`.

 .. code-block:: typoscript
    :caption: EXT:my_sitepackage/Configuration/page.tsconfig